 TOBACCOWALA: But from my perspective, what I was more focused on was the fact that people loved the product, and it was performing.
 And so I was going to let it be ugly for the sake of being able to actually build a great business.

-TOBACCOWALA: People spend a lot of time building beautiful Web sites, and I think that that’s important in certain types of businesses.
-When we’re talking about a business when you’re trying to get somebody through a very difficult experience in something more functional, it’s far more important that the product is easy to use—and beautiful and easy to use are not always the same thing.
+TOBACCOWALA: I think the standpoint is that people spend a lot of time building beautiful websites, and I think that that’s important in certain types of businesses.
+When we’re talking about a business when you’re trying to get somebody through a very difficult experience in something more functional, it’s far more important that the product is easy to use – and beautiful and easy to use are not always the same thing.

-HOFFMAN: Although I think Steve Jobs thinks differently—but other than his particular genius, which there’s only a few of.
+HOFFMAN: Although it’s funny, I think Steve Jobs thinks differently – but other than his particular genius, which there’s only a few of.